 The Municipality of Barrington values the importance of outdoor unstructured play.
-When we are talking about outdoor unstructured play, we are referring to risky pay and nature play.
-This play normally happens where natural elements are present- such as water and mud, rocks, sticks, hills, forests, and natural loose parts such as pine cones, leaves, grass etc. This sort of play is self directed and exploratory.
+When we are talking about outdoor unstructured play, we are referring to risky play and nature play.
+This play normally happens where natural elements are present- such as water and mud, rocks, sticks, hills, forests, and natural loose parts such as pine cones, leaves, grass etc. This sort of play is self-directed and exploratory.
 This means that the child is in charge of the play and directs how they are playing.
 This sort of play includes some element of risk.
-Outdoor play provides thrilling and exciting forms of play that involves uncertainty and potential for physical injury- which can be good.
+Outdoor play provides thrilling and exciting forms of play that involve uncertainty and the potential for physical injury- which can be good.
 It is good for children to test their limits, explore boundaries and learn about injury risk.
-Click here for more information on a overview of risky play.
+Click here for more information on an overview of risky play.

 Are you and your children looking at ways to stay active at home?
 Click here for some ideas to be active in your backyard!
 Click here

 Are you looking at places to paddle in the Municipality of Barrington?
 Check out these spots to launch your boats! *All of these locations are on the Ocean*

 Contact your Physical Activity Coordinator